Note: This blog is updated every Friday morning

-Scottish Government announce the lifting of quarantine measures for passengers arriving from 57 overseas destinations and the 14 UK overseas territories.
-A further review of the quarantine restrictions is due to be conducted on 20 July.
+Scottish Government announce the lifting of quarantine measures for passengers arriving from 57 overseas destinations and the 14 UK overseas territories. .

 First Minister Nicola Sturgeon announces the move to Phase 3 of the Scottish Government’s route map out of lockdown.
 This includes changes to indoor and outdoor household gatherings from 10 July, the reopening of shops in shopping centres and dentists from 13 July, and the reopening of hairdressers, pubs, restaurants, holiday accommodation, visitor attractions, cinemas and places of worship from 15 July, with some restrictions.